-Other Real Estate Owned: Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at the lesser of the fair value of the property, less selling costs or the loan balance outstanding at the date of foreclosure.
+Other Real Estate Owned: Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at the lesser of the fair value of the property, less estimated selling costs or the loan balance outstanding at the date of foreclosure.
 Any write-downs based on the asset's fair value at the date of acquisition are charged to the allowance for loan losses.
+If there is a contract for the sale of a property, and management reasonably believes the contract will be executed, fair value is based on the sale price in that contract (Level 1).
+Lacking such a contract, the value of real estate collateral is determined utilizing an income or market valuation approach based on an appraisal conducted by an independent, licensed appraiser outside of the Company using observable market data (Level 2).
+However, if the collateral is a house or building in the process of construction or if an appraisal of the real estate property is over two years old, then the fair value is considered Level 3.
 After foreclosure, valuations are periodically performed by management and property held for sale is carried at the lower of the new cost basis or fair value less cost to sell.
+Any subsequent valuation adjustments are applied to earnings in the consolidated statements of income.
 Impairment losses on property to be held and used are measured as the amount by which the carrying amount of a property exceeds its fair value.
 Costs of significant property improvements are capitalized, whereas costs relating to holding property are expensed.
 The portion of interest costs relating to development of real estate is capitalized.
 Valuations are periodically performed by management, and any subsequent write-downs are recorded as a charge to operations, if necessary, to reduce the carrying value of a property to the lower of its cost or fair value less cost to sell.
 We believe that the fair value component in its valuation follows the provisions of GAAP.